-A tummy tuck, also known as abdominoplasty, is designed to remove loose, excess skin around the abdomen while also repairing any stretched or torn abdominal muscles, creating a smoother and flatter abdomen.
+A tummy tuck, also known as abdominoplasty, is designed to remove loose, excess skin around the abdomen while repairing any stretched or torn abdominal muscles, resulting in a smoother and flatter abdomen.
 This is done to resolve the look of a hanging or protruding abdominal profile for a sleeker and more defined body contour.

-Often, the effects of pregnancy, weight fluctuation, gravity, the aging process, and genetics can cause skin laxity and a separation of the abdominal muscles from their original position in the midline.
+Often, the effects of pregnancy, weight fluctuation, gravity, the aging process, and genetics can cause skin laxity and a separation of the abdominal muscles from their original position.
 Many individuals find that dieting, exercise, and toning efforts do not adequately improve these concerns, or only produce limited results.
-Tummy tuck surgery performed by experienced plastic surgeon Scott Miller, MD can remove loose abdominal skin and tighten stretched musculature to achieve your desired aesthetic.
+Tummy tuck surgery performed by experienced plastic surgeon Scott Miller, MD can remove loose abdominal skin and tighten stretched musculature to flatten the abdomen and slim the waistline.
 If needed or desired, liposuction can also be incorporated during surgery to reduce localized pockets of stubborn fat in the area.

 What are the Benefits of a Tummy Tuck?

-While the benefits of a tummy tuck can vary from patient-to-patient depending on one’s cosmetic goals, the final outcome of an abdominoplasty is a flatter stomach with a firmer and more defined appearance.
+While the benefits of a tummy tuck can vary from patient-to-patient, the final outcome is generally a flatter, firmer abdomen with an improved body contour.
 The best candidates for a tummy tuck typically include:

 - Individuals who are at or near their ideal weight, but struggle with extra skin around the lower abdomen in spite of good dieting and exercise habits

-- Patients who have undergone massive weight loss and would like to tighten loose or excess skin
+- Patients who have undergone massive weight loss and would like to address excess skin

 - Women who wish to restore their pre-pregnancy abdominal appearance

-For women who have had one or more pregnancies, a tummy tuck can be an essential component to regaining a pre-pregnancy figure.
-Weight gain, weight loss, and repeated stretching and scarring of the abdomen can take a tremendous toll on the body after one or more pregnancies.
+For women who have had one or more pregnancies, a tummy tuck can be an essential part of regaining a pre-pregnancy figure.
+Weight gain, weight loss, and repeated stretching and scarring of the abdomen can take a tremendous toll on the body after multiple pregnancies.
 By repairing the abdominal muscles with a tummy tuck, women can achieve a tighter appearance in the abdomen that dieting and exercise alone could never accomplish.
-Depending on your individual cosmetic goals, Dr. Scott R. Miller may recommend combining a tummy tuck with one or more additional procedures for a fully comprehensive Mommy Makeover.
+Depending on your individual cosmetic goals, Dr. Miller may recommend combining a tummy tuck with one or more additional procedures for a comprehensive Mommy Makeover.

 How is the Tummy Tuck Procedure Performed?

-The entire abdominoplasty procedure generally takes about two to three hours to complete, but this may vary based on each patient’s unique needs.
-The night of surgery, you will be provided with a caregiver and hotel stay.
+The entire abdominoplasty procedure generally takes about two to three hours to complete, but this may vary based on a patient’s unique needs.
+On the night of surgery, you will be provided with a caregiver and hotel stay.
 With the help of a close friend or family member, most individuals are able to return home the day after their surgery.